Trip Details at-a-Glance

 We are proud to have an exceptionally high rate of repeat travelers.
 For more information, we would be happy to put you in touch with a client who has traveled with us.

 Join us for cultural discovery and delightful hikes as we weave our way through two ancient and fascinating countries.
-Our new journey explores the mystique of beautiful Bulgaria, Europe’s best-kept secret, where the green Rhodope Mountains shelter bucolic villages and the oldest Eastern Orthodox monasteries in Europe, dazzling with their frescoed interiors.
+Our journey explores the mystique of beautiful Bulgaria, Europe’s best-kept secret, where the green Rhodope Mountains shelter bucolic villages and the oldest Eastern Orthodox monasteries in Europe, dazzling with their frescoed interiors.
 Crossing the border into Greece, we savor hikes on tranquil Thassos, set on the blue Aegean Sea.
-Here our trails lead us along sandy beaches, through olive groves, and into timeless cobble-street villages.
+Here our trails lead along sandy beaches, through olive groves, and into timeless cobble-street villages.
 Throughout our intriguing journey, we mingle with pilgrims in remote monasteries, hike woodsmen’s paths through ancient forests, enjoy lunches in village homes, and discover distinctive Old World cultures.
 We’ll also be sure to sample a delicious variety of local wines and cuisines, from spit-roasted kabobs and homemade feta cheeses to fresh-caught fish from the Aegean.
 Cultural highlights of the journey include Bulgaria's two most spectacular monasteries: majestic Rila, a World Heritage Site in a serene mountain setting, and Bachkovo, with its small chapels, holy springs, and pilgrims.
 This unique adventure brings us deep into an undiscovered European realm that is off the beaten path of most travelers and utterly captivating!

 Itinerary at a Glance